Specialised Wholesale Trading License in Dubai

 Wholesale of other specialised goods not elsewhere classified

-The licence does not cover retail activities or the wholesale of consumer electronics, motor vehicles, or pharmaceutical products, which fall under separate activity codes.
+The license does not cover retail activities or the wholesale of consumer electronics, motor vehicles, or pharmaceutical products, which fall under separate activity codes.

 Key Market Context: Why Dubai and Why Now